Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 08:Tree Depth First Search.md

 This pattern is based on the <b>Depth First Search (DFS)</b> technique to traverse a tree.

 We will be using recursion (or we can also use a stack for the iterative approach) to keep track of all the previous (parent) nodes while traversing.
-This also means that the space complexity of the algorithm will be `O(H)`, where `‘H’` is the maximum height of the tree.
+This also means that the space complexity of the algorithm will be `O(H)`, where `H` is the maximum height of the tree.

 ## Binary Tree Path Sum (easy)
 https://leetcode.com/problems/path-sum/
-> Given a binary tree and a number `‘S’`, find if the tree has a path from root-to-leaf such that the sum of all the node values of that path equals `‘S’`.
+> Given a binary tree and a number `S`, find if the tree has a path from root-to-leaf such that the sum of all the node values of that path equals `S`.

 As we are trying to search for a root-to-leaf path, we can use the <b>Depth First Search (DFS)</b> technique to solve this problem.